Where Some Ideas Are Stranger Than Others...

 - 'The Mystery of Lesbians', by Julia Penelope, pp. 506-547 in For Lesbians Only: A Separatist Anthology

 The social phenomenon of "passing" has been popping up repeatedly in my personal experience this year, not least because the quote opening this essay corresponds all but word for word with my experience.
 The ability to pass and act in the world accordingly is a privilege.
 It is a privilege to have the ability to live as a member of a social group other than your own, to present yourself as being a different race, ethnicity, social class, or gender.
 It can be difficult to find fault with a person who opts to pass, because passing is so often performed in order to gain social acceptance and avoid any stigma that may be attached to their own social group.
 As Penelope states in the quote above, there are benefits to passing.
 Those benefits may be as small as not being accosted when attempting to use a public washroom, or as great as personal safety.
 Life circumstances may lead a person to pass even if they would otherwise prefer to forego that privilege.
-Yet it is exactly the existence and likelihood of such circumstances that give away the game: rather than a neutral or positive thing, "passing" is in fact a key tool in any system that oppresses based on race, ethnicity, social class, gender, all or any combination of these.
+Yet it is exactly the existence and likelihood of such circumstances that give away the game: rather than a neutral or positive thing, "passing" is in fact a key tool in any system that oppresses based on race, sex, ethnicity, social class, gender, all or any combination of these.

 Theodore W. Allen's definition of a social control stratum is a great help in understanding how passing can be deployed as a tool of oppression.
 According to Allen, the social control stratum is a group of people who are outside of the ruling class and can never realistically expect to enter the ruling class.
 They are entrained as enforcers by the ruling class, they provide the practical muscle and people infrastructure to maintain oppressive systems.
 This enforcement infrastructure extends well beyond police or other forms of the military.
 It includes what type of behaviour is encouraged or sanctioned by the social control group on behalf of the ruling class, via education, laws whether written or customary, control of access to the necessities of life and interaction with others, and a monopoly over civilian use of force.
 Notice that the social control practices can be incredibly subtle.
 Taking the case of racism, today very little by way of overtly racist behaviour is considered acceptable anywhere in much of north america.
 Passive aggressive racist behaviour is absolutely rampant, because what has happened is that few racists have actually faced up to and got to work on their internalized racism.
 Instead most of them have figured out different means to get away with it.
 When it comes down to it, the social control stratum is made up of bullies, and the ones who bully most obviously tend to end up tagged as racists, homophobes, sexists, and so on.